South by Southwest: 2025

 Keynote speakers included John Fogerty, Jay Graber (CEO of Bluesky), Arvind Krishna (chairman and CEO of IBM), Bryan Johnson, Issa Rae, Meredith Whittaker (President of Signal), and Cristiano Amon (President and CEO of Qualcomm Incorporated).
 The crew of the upcoming Artemis II crewed lunar mission were also featured as speakers.

 Major performers at the SXSW Music Festival included Benson Boone, Common, Koe Wetzel, Big Freedia, Megan Moroney, Immersion (Malka Spigel and Colin Newman), and French electronic music duo Kap Bambino.
 There were more international acts than ever before, with 35% of the music lineup coming from outside the United States.
-Participation in the music festival has reportedly been dropping since the 2010s, when the average band count peaked at around 2,000.
-This year's edition reportedly saw 1,012 bands showcasing.
-After the conclusion of SXSW 2025, organizers announced the 2026 edition of the music portion (the original component of SXSW in 1987) will be two days shorter in response to the decline.
+This year's edition reportedly saw 1,012 bands showcasing; a major drop from the 2010s, when the average band count peaked at around 2,000.
+After the conclusion of SXSW 2025, organizers announced the 2026 edition of the music portion would be two days shorter in response to the decline.

 Several major brands had a significant presence with activations, including Paramount+, Whataburger (Whataburger Museum of Art), Rivian (Rivian House and partnership with Ben & Jerry's), JBL (official audio partner with immersive experiences), Lululemon (Like New resale shop), Uber (driverless car service with Waymo), NASA (immersive space at the Central Public Library), and Adobe (discussions on AI and support for filmmakers).

-SXSW 2025 highlighted a significant shift in the perception of AI, moving beyond hype towards practical applications across various industries, with brands actively exploring its budgetary value and integration into workflows.
+SXSW 2025 highlighted a significant shift in the perception of AI, moving beyond hype towards practical applications across various industries.
 The uncertain future of TikTok, amidst potential sales or bans, sparked discussions about user-centric internet models and data practices.
-Streaming platforms maintained a strong presence with immersive activations (among them Prime Video and Paramount+), while emerging technologies like quantum computing were also spotlighted, suggesting a future where AI and quantum capabilities could converge to drive further innovation.
+Streaming platforms maintained a strong presence with immersive activations (among them Prime Video and Paramount+), while emerging technologies like quantum computing were also spotlighted.